-In addition, the Housing Development Fund has issued under separate indentures three series of limited, special obligation bonds, currently outstanding in the aggregate amount of \$7,705,000.
-These special obligation bonds are secured by loan repayments and deeds of trust on three respective multi-family projects.
-None of the Housing Development Fund's other assets or revenues, including the Bond Insurance Fund and amounts held in any Fund or Account established pursuant to the General Resolution, are pledged to the payment of these special obligation bonds.
-Furthermore, these special obligation bonds are not secured by the Housing Development Fund's general obligation debt pledge.
+The Housing Development Fund has issued under separate indentures and/or financing agreements five series of limited, special obligation bonds which financed the loan of bond proceeds from the Housing Development Fund to the respective borrowers for the acquisition and rehabilitation of five separate affordable housing projects.
+Such bonds, separately issued, are currently outstanding in the aggregate principal amount of \$32,205,000.
+These limited, special obligation bonds are separately secured by, among other things, loan repayments on the bond proceeds.
+None of the Housing Development Fund's other assets or revenues, including the Bond Insurance Fund and amounts held in any Fund or Account established pursuant to the General Resolution, are pledged to the payment of these limited, special obligation bonds.
+Furthermore, these limited, special obligation bonds are not secured by the Housing Development Fund's general obligation debt pledge.